RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Heat oven to 220°C fan / 430°F. Line a baking tray with parchment.
-Soak wooden skewers if using.
+Heat oven to 220C fan (430F) and line a baking tray with parchment.

-In a large bowl, combine beef, pepper, onion, parsley, garlic, chilli (optional), and all spices.
-Mix until evenly seasoned.
+Combine ground beef, bell pepper, onion, parsley, garlic, chili, and all spices.

-Trim rounded tortilla edges to make squares.
-Spread a very thin, even layer of meat (2–3 mm) over each tortilla.
+Spread a very thin layer of the beef mixture over each tortilla.

-Stack the tortillas, press gently, then cut the stack into 4–6 equal strips.
-Insert a skewer through the centre of each stack.
+Stack tortillas, press gently, and cut into equal strips.

 10/28/2025